evo-eco-gen/MVZ_maintenance/README.md

 The server was running 16.04, which was last supported in April 2021.
 This posed various version incompatibility issues and security risks.
 The update was a multistep procedure to avoid the risks of going directly to 22.04.
-The /boot directory was cleaned of o0ld kernels to create space for the install.
+The /boot directory was rid off of old kernels to create space for the install.

 Update 16.04 to 18.04:
 ```